Gabriel-Coding-1k95/financial-sentiment-tool/README.md

 Run the Tool

 About Me
 I'm Gabriel Paulino, a data analyst passionate about transforming complex data into clear, actionable insights.
-This project is part of my portfolio for internship applications at firms like Morgan Stanley, New York Life, and SMBC.